mattchuranu/wizfight/README.md

 # WizFight
 This is the open source release of WizFight, a side-scrolling local multiplayer shooter with wizards that have oddly specific powers.
-It is provided as-is.
-The code is MIT licensed, but the assets are not.
+The code is MIT licensed, but the assets are not and should not be redistributed, regardless of any changes you make to the code.

 ## Requirements